menu

 Woodhull is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Woodhull is quite a bit lower than the national average among all cities of 21.84%: just 12.66% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Woodhull with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.66% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Woodhull in 2022 was $28,211, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $112,844 for a family of four.
 However, Woodhull contains both very wealthy and poor people as well.